Rudolf Eickemeyer

 Jean Marie Rodolphe Eickemeyer (11 March 1753 - 9 September 1825), also called Heinrich Maria Johann Rudolf Eickemeyer, was an engineer, mathematician, and general of the French Revolutionary Wars.
-Eickemeyer was born on in Mainz, and died in Gau-Algesheim, a town in the Mainz-Bingen district of present-day Rhineland-Palatinate.
+Eickemeyer was born in Mainz, and died in Gau-Algesheim, a town in the Mainz-Bingen district of present-day Rhineland-Palatinate.

 Originally in the service of the Elector of Mainz, after the fall of Mainz in 1792, he served in the French Republican Army, attaining the rank of general of brigade, and commanded a division at the Siege of Kehl (1796–97).
 He left French service in 1799 and retired to Mainz, but found no employment there.
 He moved to his hometown, where he served two terms as mayor, and was elected as a deputy to the Chamber of the Grand Duchy of Hesse.

 Family and education

 Eickemeyer's father came from Eichsfeld, and had studied mathematics in Göttingen and then at the ducal college in Mainz, and led him through his earliest studies, giving him a solid grounding in the sciences.
 In 1770, he entered the school of Artillery in the position of an officer.
 Before taking a position of professor of mathematics at the university, he went at the end of January 1775 to Paris, to study for a half year, and then visited the Netherlands and England.
 In particular, he study the workings of water and its relationship to military architecture.
 After his return to Mainz, he began to lecture, but was also in the military service and civil administration, gradually acquiring more responsibility and authority as he became a lieutenant colonel and director of hydraulics.